wp-plugins/codepeople-post-map/readme.txt

             [codepeople-post-map width="500" height="500"]

-The complete list of allowed attributes:
+The complete list of allowed attributes are:

-            width, height, zoom, type, mousewheel, zoompancontrol, typecontrol
+           width: the map's width.
+		   height: the map's height.
+		   zoom: the map's zoom.
+		   dynamic_zoom: adjust zoom dynamically, allowed values: 0, 1
+		   zoompancontrol: display or not the zoom control, allowed values: 0, 1
+		   typecontrol: display the type control, allowed values: 0, 1
+		   mousewheel: enable the mouse wheel, allowed values: 0, 1
+		   streetviewcontrol: enable the street view control, allowed values: 0, 1
+		   route: display the route between points.
+		   show_window: enable/disable the infowindows
+		   show_default: open infowindow by default
+		   mode: DRIVING, BICYCLING, TRANSIT, WALKING
+		   tag: tags slugs separated by ","
+		   cat: categories IDs separated by "," or -1
+		   excludecat: categories to exclude separated by ","
+		   excludepost: posts to exclude separated by ","
+		   excludetag: tags to exclude, with the tags IDs separated by ","

-Note 4: The geolocation information is stored in image's metadata from mobiles or cameras with GPS devices.
+Note 5: The geolocation information is stored in image's metadata from mobiles or cameras with GPS devices.

-Note 5: Some plugins interfere with the shortcodes replacements, and provokes that maps don't be loaded correctly, in this case should be passed a new parameter through the shortcode print=1
+Note 6: Some plugins interfere with the shortcodes replacements, and provokes that maps don't be loaded correctly, in this case should be passed a new parameter through the shortcode print=1

 Passing the parameter print=1, displays the map at beginning of page/post content.